Magnetron85/Radiology-Right-Click/readme.txt

    ```
    Notes:
    - Race is optional; if omitted, Hoff method is used.
    - Supports ages 45-84 for MESA, 30-74 for Hoff.
-   - For ages >84, Hoff method is used with a warning.
+If age < 45, Hoff is used even if race is provided

 2. **Ellipsoid Volume Calculator**
    Description: Calculates volume of an ellipsoid based on three dimensions.